Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/DevSecOps/0-downtime with Blue-Green Deployment.md

 # How to running this script manually

 ## Required tools to perform this script

 - This script is created for only `Debian` distro (Ubuntu, Kali, Raspian, Debian, ...) not support for (RedHat, Centos, ...).
 Need to consideration when installing
-- Bash Script will need into some tools on below list:
+- Bash Script will need into some tools on below list

 	- Docker: `docker-compose, docker.io`
 	- Download Tools: `curl, wget`
 	- `JSON` processing: `jq`

 ## Manually run this script

 - Parameter is obligated to pass for your command (Please input with right position with numeric):
 	1. Name of the `gitlab` account (This account needs to be work with Token Generated - Token need put into ~/.credentials/gitlab) `(E.x: Xeus-DevOps)`
 	2. Path to env file for whole container (This `.env` file is same as `.env` file provide for docker-compose) `(E.x: /some_platform/.env)`